NCI-CGR/IGV_snapshot_automation/README.md

 ## User's guide
 ### I. Input requirements
 * Edited config/config.yaml
 * Bed files: {sampleID}.bed, only one file allowed for each sample or group.
 The filename will be used as the sample ID (wildcards).
+[Example](https://github.com/NCI-CGR/IGV_snapshot_automation/tree/main/example/data/bed)
 * Bam files with indexes: {sampleID}*.bam, {sampleID}*.bam.bai, multiple files allowed for each sample or group.
 The filename(s) should start with the same string as the bed file filename of the same sample or group.
+[Example](https://github.com/NCI-CGR/IGV_snapshot_automation/tree/main/example/data/bam)
-* Reference genome file
+* Reference genome fasta file
 ### II.
 Bed file format
 Three headerless columns: chromosome, start position, end position